 Fishing gear stores

 Price: Free apps / Gear costs vary

 There are plenty of fishing stores and sporting goods stores with apps.
 You usually want to buy gear in person.
 That way you can see it for yourself and play with it first.
 However, the apps provide a good way to browse for gear, order stuff that might not be available in stores, and save ideas for future purchases.
 Plus, mobile apps usually offer coupons and deals exclusively for online customers.
 There are plenty of stores with apps.
 Some of them are good while others could use some work.
 Still, they’re good fishing apps.

 A lot of states require a fishing license for anglers.
 Thankfully, a lot of those states have official apps for that kind of stuff now.
 Some even let you register and pay for the license right from the app.
 We haven’t found one that worked really well yet.
 However, most of them work well enough to get the job done.
 A few states in the US we found quickly were Missouri, Florida, Utah, Pennsylvania, Virginia, and Georgia.
 You may have to search Google Play for your state.
 All of the apps are free to download.
 License costs may vary, though.
 Also, be aware that some state apps work better than others.

 Price: Free apps / Hardware costs money

 Technology can improve your fishing experience.
-There are Bluetooth fish finders and similar pieces of high tech gear that helps make some elements of fishing easier.
+There are Bluetooth fish finders and similar pieces of high-tech gear that help make some elements of fishing easier.
 Those things usually come with their own apps that we recommend you use.
 That way you can use your phone to control the fish finder or whatever smart gadget you take along for the trip.
 There is even an underwater drone, but it costs $1500 and we don’t recommend that.
 In any case, if you bought a smart fishing gadget recently, check to see if it has an app.

 If we missed any of the best fishing apps for Android, tell us about them in the comments!
 You can also click here to check out our latest Android app and game lists!